shivaGprasadh/shivaGprasadh.github.io/_posts/2020-02-09-file-inclusion.md

 published: true
 ---

 Sometimes you might be confused when you think about the difference between Arbitrary file access, Local file inclusion and Remote file inclusion attacks.
+In a File Inclusion, Attackers run their own code on a vulnerable website.
+If the attacker can include their own malicious code on a web page, it is possible to "convince" a PHP script to include a remote file instead of a presumably trusted file from the local file system.
 Lets discuss about the differences.

 ### [](#header-3) Directory Traversal Attack